xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <a name="MT1013"></a>

 ### MT1013: Dependency tracking error: no files to compare.
-Please file a bug report at https://github.com/xamarin/xamarin-macios/issues/new with a test case.

 This indicates a bug in Xamarin.iOS.
 Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.